lidonation/catalystexplorer/CONTRIBUTING.md

 - Make revisions if requested.

 ## Code Style
-- Follow the [PSR-12 Coding Standards](https://www.php-fig.org/psr/psr-12/) for PHP.
-- Use ESLint for JavaScript and adhere to React best practices.
+- See the [STYLEGUIDE](./STYLEGUIDE.md) for coding styles, required, and best practices.

 ## Reporting Issues
 If you find bugs or have feature requests, please open an issue in the [Issues section](https://gitlab.lidonation.com/lidonation/www.catalystexplorer.com/-/issues).